hpi-schul-cloud/schulcloud-content-crawler/README.md

 ## Clients

 This repository contains the clients for all external content provider that are used for the content search of the Schul-Cloud.
-Each client should provide a method called getAll().
-A client should create an array of content objects as defined in the content-model and described below.
-In the end, each client should return a promise.
+Each client must provide a method called `getAll()`.
+A client should create an array of content objects as defined in the content model and described below.
+In the end, each client must return a promise.

 #### Attributes
 A content object should contain as much fields as possible from the following list, although only `originId`, `title` and `url` are required.